-The following essay topic analysis examines Michigan / Ross MBA admissions essays for the 2018-2019 admissions season.
-You can also review essay topic analyses for all other the leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
+The following essay topic analysis examines Michigan / Ross MBA admissions essays for the 2019-2020 admissions season.
+You can also review essay topic analyses for all other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

-Following up on the announcement of the Michigan / Ross MBA essay topics for the 2018-2019 admissions season, we wanted to offer some thoughts about how prospective members of the Class of 2021 might approach this application.
-Similar to last year, there is a short answer section and a career goals essay.
-While the length allotted for the short answers is the same (The adcom asks that applicants select one prompt from each group and respond to it in 100 words or less; there should not be more than 300 words total), there are fewer options to address.
-The career goals essay, too, has been modified to emphasize diversity and the short term.
+Following up on the announcement of the Michigan / Ross MBA essay topics for the 2019-2020 admissions season, we wanted to offer some thoughts about how prospective members of the Class of 2022 might approach this application.
+As with last year, there is a short answer section and a career goals essay.
+The adcom has made only slight changes to one of the groups of short answer questions.

 Let’s take a closer look at each prompt.